catedraeniauam/catedraeniauam.github.io/_pages/scientific_events.md

 Workshop Organizer
 -----

+- Forum on Artificial Intelligence in Research (FAIR), La Cristalera, Madrid, Spain, April 2025.
+The aim of the Forum was to provide a clear overview of the key milestones, seminal works, and fundamental mechanisms that have shaped this field. <a href="https://statics.teams.cdn.office.net/evergreen-assets/safelinks/1/atp-safelinks.html">[Web]</a>

 - Workshop 1st International Workshop on Foundation, Multimodal Large Language and Generative Models for Face and Gesture Recognition (FM&LLM&GM2025) at the *IEEE Automatic Face and Gesture Recognition Conference, FG 2025*, Clearwater, USA, May 2025. <a href="https://sites.google.com/view/fmllmgm-fg25">[Web]</a>